zucha/l/README.md

 ## Swipe rows

-Refactored code.
+Refactored code twice.
 Abandoned swipe with ItemTouchHelper.Callback helper to create my own swipe animation.
 It will help me to show buttons and swipe out the row to procede deletion.
 Swipe has two tresholds - for menu and swipe to delete.
 Order move up and down still remains with the helper class.
+Using RecyclerView.OnItemTouchListener interface which provide more intuitive swiping (you can move pointer out of row view).

 ## Undo option